Downloads

 John Love

 John Love (1757-1825) was born in Paisley and educated at the University of Glasgow at the early age of 10 years.
 He was licensed as a preacher in 1778 and became assistant to the Rev Mr Maxwell at Rutherglen.
 Four years later he was transferred to the Old West Church in Greenock as assistant to the Rev David Turner from 1782 to 1786.
 There he became known as an eloquent preacher with deep insights into theology which he ably communicated in his sermons.
 In 1786 he was called to a congregation of the Church of Scotland in London where he remained for almost 12 years.
-Whilst there he helped to found the Missionary Society and was helped appoint missionaries to Tahiti.
+Whilst there he helped to found the Missionary Society and was involved in appointing missionaries to Tahiti.
 In 1800 he was called to a new church in Anderston, Glasgow, where his labours were particularly appreciated and he was awarded a Doctorate in Divinity.
-He also became secretary to the Glasgow Missionary Society and presided in the establishment of a mission in South Africa.
+He also became secretary to the Glasgow Missionary Society.
+The Society's mission in Eastern Cape Province of South Africa was named Lovedale in his honour.

 Dr Love's sermon on Genesis 18:27 dates from his time as Assistant Minister in Greenock when he was aged 28.
 He preached this searching sermon on the Thursday of a Greenock Communion Season, a day set apart for fasting and confession of sin.